apache/arrow-site/_posts/2022-03-21-datafusion-contrib.md

 - Expose more information from `ExecutionContext`
 - A help tab that provides information on functions
 - Query custom `TableProvider`s such as [DeltaTable](https://github.com/delta-io/delta-rs) or [BigTable](https://github.com/datafusion-contrib/datafusion-bigtable)

+## DataFusion-Streams

+[DataFusion-Stream](https://github.com/datafusion-contrib/datafusion-streams) is a new testing ground for creating a `StreamProvider` in DataFusion that will enable querying streaming data sources such as Apache Kafka.
+The implementation for this feature is currently being designed and is under active review.
+Once the design is finalized the trait and attendant data structures will be added back to the core DataFusion crate.

 ## DataFusion-Java